-For PowerMTA, the process is similar.
-Starting with the latest software versions, a small addition to your config starts an upload process that streams events up to your specific SparkPost account, via the SparkPost Ingest API.
-Because PowerMTA doesn’t have its own engagement tracking, the events you’ll see will relate to email delivery, bounces and so on, but not opens and clicks.
-We’ll cover more on how to get open and click events into Signals for PowerMTA customers in a later article.
+For PowerMTA, the process is similar; a small addition to your config starts an upload process that streams events up to your specific SparkPost account, via the SparkPost Ingest API.
+Starting from version 5.0 release 4, PowerMTA has its own engagement tracking, enabling events for opens and clicks as well as email delivery, bounces and so on.
+This gives you active Health Score, Engagement Recency Cohorts, and Engagement reports just through configuration – no coding required!

 No stop signs, speed limits…